Tina404/mean-wifinder/README.md

     - use data validation in three places in the architecture and when and why to use each

 6. Create an Angular App with TypeScript
+    - use Angular CLI to generate application boilerplate, components,and more
+    - work with TypeScript classes, importing and exporting, and using them to define types for variables
+    - control the code execution flow using Angular lifecycle hooks
+    - create and use some of the Angular building blocks to put an application together, covering modules, components, pipes, and services
+    - use the Angular CLI to build the app to be used for production
     - Observables and Promises are great ways of handling asynchronous requests.
 Observables return chunks of data in a stream, whereas Promises return complete sets of data.
 Angular includes the RxJS library for working with observables, including converting them into Promises.

 ## Reference